Washington Child Custody Modification Attorney

 - Demonstrating Substantial Change in Circumstances: The requesting party (petitioner) must demonstrate that there has been a substantial change in circumstances since the entry of the last order.

-- Best Interests of the Child: The court's primary consideration is the best interests of the child.
+- Best Interests of the Child: The court's primary consideration is the child's best interests.
 Any proposed modification must be in the child's best interests.

-- Mediation or Alternative Dispute Resolution: In some cases, the court may require mediation or alternative dispute resolution to encourage parents to reach an agreement on custody modifications.
+- Mediation or Alternative Dispute Resolution: In some cases, the court may require mediation or alternative dispute resolution to encourage parents to agree on custody modifications.

-- Court Hearing: If an agreement cannot be reached, a court hearing will be scheduled.
-Both parties present their cases, and the court makes a decision based on the evidence presented.
+- Court Hearing: A court hearing will be scheduled if an agreement cannot be reached.
+Both parties present their cases, and the court decides based on the evidence.

 When considering a child custody modification request, the court will consider a variety of factors, including: